Explore the Turquoise Coast of Turkey

 Raft Koprulu Canyon

 Meet your guide and fellow travellers for breakfast and chat about the adventure ahead.
 Hop in the van to Koprulu Canyon National Park, where you'll hit the waters of the Köprü River.
-Paddle the canyon's Class II and III rapids, flanked by wild olive groves with old stone bridges overhead.
+Paddle the canyon's Class III and IV rapids, flanked by wild olive groves with old stone bridges overhead.
 Later, you'll set off towards the coast by van.
 After stopping at ancient Aspendos, continue down a winding valley road to Çıralı, a small village dotted with citrus groves, palms, oleander and a long turtle beach.

 Day 3